SatelliteQE/broker/README.md

 Broker's filters are based on what is stored in its local inventory file.
 Therefore, only properties in that file are filter-able.
 Nested properties are annotated with a `.` notation.
 For example, a top-level property `hostname` can be accessed by itself.
 However, a nested property of `_broker_args` called `version` would be accessed by `_broker_args.version`.

-Filters take the form `"(property)(condition)(value)"`.
-Filters have several possible conditions:
- - `<` means "in" or that the filter value exists within the actual value
- - `=` means "equals"
- - `{` means "starts with"
- - `}` means "ends with"

-Furthermore, putting a `!` before the condition inverts the filter.
-So `!=` means "not equals" and `!<` means "not in".
+Filters are any valid python expression that acts upon a filterable object.
+A filterable object is a list typically noted with either `@inv` or `@res`.
+Broker will replace that notation, in the filter expression, with a valid list whose contents are context-dependent.

 **Example filters:**

-`--filter 'hostname<test'` The string test should exist somewhere in the hostname value `--filter '_broker_args.template{deploy-sat'` The template should start with the string "deploy-sat"
+`--filter '"test" in @inv.hosname'` The string test should exist somewhere in the hostname value `--filter '@inv[-1]'` Use the last host in the inventory `--filter '@inv[3:7]'` Pick the 3rd through 6th hosts in the inventory `--filter '@inv._broker_args.template.startswith("deploy-sat")'` The template should start with the string "deploy-sat"

-You can also chain multiple filters together by separating them with a comma.
-These are additive AND filters where each filter condition must match.
+You can also chain multiple filters together, feeding the results of the previous filter into the next, using the pipe `|` symbol.
+This allows you to perform multiple layers of filtering in a single expression.

-`--filter 'name<test,_broker_args.provider!=RHEV'` The host's name should have test in it and the provider should not equal RHEV.
+`--filter '"test" in @inv.name | @inv._broker_args.provider != "RHEV"'` The host's name should have test in it and the provider should not equal RHEV.

 **Note:** Due to shell expansion, it is recommended to wrap a filter in single quotes.